‘One Minute to Win It’ Quick Party Games for Kids

 9. Guess in 10

-You can adapt game play with Guess in 10 by creating a “minute to win it” challenge.
+Adapt the gameplay of Guess in 10 by creating a “minute to win it” challenge.
 Divide the players into two teams and select one person from each team to give their team clues about what’s on each card.
-The players can use phrases or old fashioned charades to describe the card.
+The players can use phrases or old-fashioned charades to describe the card.
 The team that guesses the most correctly - wins!